andyaiken/skirmish/tasks.md

 * Dealing cold damage to a target on a water square turns all adjacent water squares into ice
 * Dealing fire damage to a target on an ice square turns all adjacent ice squares into water

-## Potions
-* Could be found on the map (as a loot pile)
-* An extra section in the items page - 'Potions' / 'Consumables'
-* Drink
-  * 2 movement points
-  * Then destroyed
-  * Has effects:
-    * Health (heals damage and wounds)
-    * Luck (grants skill bonuses)
-    * Power (grants damage bonuses)
-    * Resistance (grants damage resistances)
-* Buy for 50 money

 ## Doors
 * Present on the map - 1x2 squares, horizontally or vertically
-* Counts as a wall: blocks LOS and can be broken down
+* When closed, counts as a wall: blocks LOS and can be broken down
+* When beside a door, move tab should allow you to open / close it
-* Open / close a door for 1 movement point
+  * 1 movement point

 ## Keys
 * Another sort of consumable item, like a potion